ctoruno/LAC-Reports/Outputs/Bahamas/Method/Bahamas_method.md

                                                 </div>
                                                 <div class="col-12">
                                                     <p class="mb-4">
                                                         <b class="c-purple">COVERAGE:</b> Interviews were distributed across regions to create a nationally representative sample.
-Seventy-eight percent (78%) of the interviews took place in Nassau, followed by 16% in Grand Bahama Island and 6% in Abaco
+The majority of interviews (78%) took place in Nassau, followed by 17% in Grand Bahama Island and 5% in Abaco.
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GEOGRAPHY:</b> Eighteen percent (18%) of respondents resided in rural areas and municipalities, while 82% of respondents resided in metro areas or cities.